I’m not a museum person. That’s not to say I’m not interested in art, or natural history, or science, or whatever the

 So if I visit a museum, it needs to be either a very small museum or a very short visit.
 Which is why I rarely go to museums: at €17.00 (the Louvre) or €22.50 (the Rijksmuseum) or $30 (the Metropolitan Museum of Art), for example, a visit doesn’t seem worth the money if you’re only planning to stay a short time.

-A few days ago, though, a friend of mine from the US was in Amsterdam for just one afternoon, along with his son, on their way to other obligations elsewhere in the country.
+When a friend of mine from the US was in Amsterdam for just one afternoon, along with his son, on their way to other obligations elsewhere in the country, I went to Amsterdam to meet them.
 They wanted to see the Rijksmuseum, as well as walk around the city a bit.

 What with the walking and stopping for lunch, we ended up with about two and a half hours left to see the Rijksmuseum.
-If I’d been on my own, I would have headed for the modern art on the top floor.
+If I’d been on my own, I would have headed for the more modern art on the top floor.
 I love the riddles inherent in abstract art: what does it mean?
 Is my interpretation what the artist intended?

 I’m glad, though, that I suggested the Golden Age masters in the second floor Gallery of Honour.
 It seemed to me that, being from Boston, my friends had plenty of access to modern art at home.
 They were in Holland, and Holland means the Golden Age: Rembrandt, Vermeer, and so on.
 After all, many of the buildings we had just admired on our stroll were from the same period of wealth and creativity.

 The newly-remodeled Rijksmuseum presents a selection of its Golden Age paintings arranged on both sides of a long, straight hall, with its crown jewel at the end: The Night Watch, by Rembrandt.